SPF-OST/pytrnsys/docs/guide/index.rst

 - TRNSYS17 is installed.
 - A working LaTeX distribution.
 We recommend MiKTex due to its included package management system.

+TRNSYS17 should be installed under

+    C:/Trnsys17

+If the path to your TRNSYS17 installation is different from that you will need to manually copy dll-files (see below) and adjust the TRNSYS-path in the config-file.

 Additional optional prerequisites are:

 - Automated plotting is done by matplotlib. `GLE <http://glx.sourceforge.net/>`_  is needed to create Q-vs-T plots using the commands :ref:`plotHourlyQvsT <ref-plotHourlyQvsT>` or :ref:`plotTimestepQvsT <ref-plotTimestepQvsT>`